-Technology risk, also known as information technology risk, is a type of business risk defined as the potential for any technology failure to disrupt a business.
-Companies face many types of technology risks, such as information security incidents, cyber attacks, password theft, service outages, and more.
+Technology risk (also known as information technology risk) is a type of business risk defined as the potential for a technology failure to disrupt a business.
+What type of failure?
+Well, lots — everything from cyber attacks, to service outages, to old equipment no longer fulfilling your needs, and more.

-Without an appropriate incident response, every type of technology risk has the potential to cause financial, reputational, regulatory, or strategic risk.
-As such, it’s critical to have an effective technology risk management strategy in place to anticipate potential problems.
+Without an appropriate response, any technology risk has the potential to cause financial, reputational, regulatory, or strategic disruption.
+As such, it’s critical for companies to have an effective technology risk management strategy that anticipates potential problems and supports a strong security posture.

 Risk Management’s Role in Technology Risk

-Thanks to modern dependence on technology, businesses have several different technological vulnerabilities.
-These will vary for each industry and the types of technology used, but some of the most common types of technology risk include:
+Thanks to modern dependence on technology, businesses have numerous technology vulnerabilities.
+These will vary for each industry and the types of technology used, but some of the most common risks include:

-Malware is software installed by an outside entity that causes harm to either the device or the individual accessing the software.
-There are two common types of malware: viruses and ransomware.
+Meanwhile, malware is software installed by an outside entity (usually after someone falls for a phishing email) that causes harm to either the device or the company’s IT systems.

 Data breaches occur when sensitive information is stolen or leaked to unintended parties.
 Breaches can happen from external attacks such as hacks, malware, or phishing scams.
-Internal data breaches are also possible, usually due to disgruntled or improperly trained employees.
-Regular internal audits of IT environments can help to reduce the instances of data breaches.
+Internal data breaches are also possible due to disgruntled or improperly trained employees.
+Regular internal audits of IT environments can help reduce instances of data breaches.

-Keeping software up-to-date is often as simple as allowing for regular or automatic downloads from the software provider.
+Keeping software up to date is often as simple as allowing regular or automatic downloads from the software provider.
 These updates include patches for new and developing cyber risks, helping to keep your sensitive information safe.

-Some software updates, however, cease supporting old devices over time.
-This means that outdated equipment may not be as safe as a new technology.
-Auditing IT hardware is important for mitigating technology risks, as it allows your organization to assure continued software updates and security patches.
+Many software vendors, however, cease supporting old products over time.
+This means that outdated equipment may not be as safe as new technology.
+Auditing IT hardware is important for mitigating technology risks, as it allows your organization to ensure continued software updates and security patches.

 Benefits of Technology Risk Management

-The most obvious benefit of technology risk management and risk mitigation is that your organization can reduce its vulnerabilities.
+The most obvious benefit of technology risk management is that your organization can reduce its vulnerabilities.
 Active risk management plans reduce the likelihood that an anticipated risk will occur.
 That said, technology risk management has other benefits too, such as:

 - Reduced costs.
 Every risk has an associated cost, and technology risk is no different.
 By reducing the likelihood of risks, your organization saves on the costs associated with financial and reputational losses.

 - Improved agility.
-Technology risks cause disruptions, which delay business processes and scatter daily operations.
-A successful technology risk management strategy helps your business to respond to risk events in a more agile way, allowing for shorter disruptions and improved business continuity.
+Technology risks cause disruptions which delay business processes and scatter daily operations.
+A successful technology risk management strategy helps your business respond to risk events in a more agile way, allowing for briefer disruptions and improved business continuity.

 Technology Risk Management Process

 The first step in the technology risk management process is a technology risk analysis.
-At this stage, the teams use tools to identify technology risks and prioritize the technology risks so they can assess and resolve them.
+At this stage, the risk management team uses tools to identify and prioritize the technology risks so they can assess and resolve those issues.

 Identifying technology risks should be an ongoing effort.
-Consequently, it makes sense to empanel a group of people who can identify the sources of technology risks.
-The members of this risk committee should combine their knowledge and experience to scan the full range of possible technology risks, identifying which risk management frameworks are appropriate for each.
+Consequently, it makes sense to impanel a group of people to identify the sources of technology risks.
+These risk committee members should combine their knowledge and experience to scan the full range of possible technology risks, identifying which risk management frameworks are appropriate for each.

-In addition, compiling a technology risk register – that is, a formal record of identified technology risks — can help organizations identify potential technology risks to stay on top of potential issues that can derail their intended business outcomes.
+In addition, compiling a technology risk register — a formal record of identified technology risks — can help organizations identify potential technology risks that might derail their intended business outcomes.